An epic Persian-Yorkshire Humanist fusion wedding in Leeds!

 Music: Nothing But Love by James, Doktare Irooni by Andy and Wedding March (Persian version)

-I loved learning about Persian wedding traditions and being involved in such a special day.
+I loved learning about Persian wedding traditions and creating a non-religious wedding ceremony that honoured the couple’s cultural heritage.
 If you’re a multi-faith couple and considering ways to incorporate your culture into a Humanist wedding ceremony, do get in touch!

 Previous